98%

 In this study, we investigated the influence of host genetics and environmental microbiomes on the early gut microbiome of Atlantic salmon.
 We aimed at rearing the fish in either r- or K-selected environments, where the r-selected environment would be expected to be dominated by fast-growing opportunistic bacteria and thus represent more detrimental microbial environment than the K-selected water.
 Eggs from both wild and aquaculture strains of Atlantic salmon were hatched under germ-free conditions.
-One week after hatching (wph), rearing flasks were inoculated with either r- or K-selected water communities.
-Three wph, no effect of host strain on the gut microbiomes were observed. r-selection was found to take place in the rearing water of all flasks, including in the flasks added K-selected water.
+One week after hatching, rearing flasks were inoculated with either r- or K-selected water communities.
+Three weeks after hatching, no effect of host strain on the gut microbiomes were observed. r-selection was found to take place in the rearing water of all flasks, including in the flasks added K-selected water.
 Still, the water microbiomes differed significantly between the flasks that had been added r- and K-selected water (Add-r and Add-K flasks, respectively).
-Lower alpha diversity and higher abundances of Pseudomonas were observed for the Add-K flasks, indicating an unfavorable microbial environment.
-Selection in the host structured the gut microbiomes, but an extensive intraindividual variation was explained by stochastic processes in community assembly.
-The gut microbiomes also differed significantly between Add-r and the Add-K flasks.
+Lower alpha diversity and higher abundances of Pseudomonas were observed for the Add-K flasks, indicating a potential unfavorable microbial environment.
+Selection in the host structured the gut microbiomes, but an extensive interindividual variation was explained by stochastic processes in community assembly.
+The gut microbiomes also differed significantly between the Add-r and Add-K flasks.
 In Add-K flasks, they had higher similarities to the rearing water microbiomes, and the assembly of gut communities was less influenced by stochastic processes.
-The fish in Add-K flasks had lower growth rates than in Add-r flasks, probably a result of negative host-microbe interactions.
+The fish in Add-K flasks had lower growth rates than in Add-r flasks, probably as a result of negative host-microbe interactions.
 These findings highlight the importance of, but also the challenges related to, managing the microbial environment when cultivating fish.

 Download full-text PDF |